 The true cost of First Communion is widely reported in the media.
 Irish parents will spend on average between €700 to €1000 on their child’s Communion celebration, with some families even going into debt to cover the costs!
 But does it really have to be this way?
-We don’t think so – here’s How to Save Money on the True Cost of First Communion.
+We don’t think so – here are some clever ways to save money on the true cost of First Communion.

 These are the items to be considered when costing your celebration, and the average price range for each item:

-The Communion child’s clothes and accessories can be a big ticket item.
-It is their special day after all, so why shouldn’t you kit them out in the latest designer fashion?
-After all that’s what every one else is doing….or is it?
+The Communion child’s clothes, and accessories if needed, can be a big ticket item.
+It is their special day after all, so why shouldn’t you kit them out?
+After all that’s what every one else is doing…or is it?

 If you care what other people think, learn to be vague about the cost and origin of the outfit.